mktrm/cs426-fall23/index.md

 The following is not considered cheating:

-- discussing the tools or logic design techniques with other groups.
+- discussing the homeworks with other students (with the writeup done separately, later).

 The following is:

-- Copying lab designs from someone who is not your partner, or lab report text from anyone.
+- Discussing homework with someone who has already completed the problem, or looking at their completed write-up.
-- Viewing lab designs or lab reports from anyone who is not your partner, including those who have taken the class in previous years.
+- Using homework solutions from the web, previous versions of the class, or anywhere else.
-- Altering timing data produced by simulation, e.g. to make a non-working design appear to be working.
+- Receiving, providing, or soliciting assistance from another student during a test.

-Penalties -- anyone copying information or having information copied on a lab, or any other violation of class policy, will receive an F in the class and will not be allowed to drop.
+Penalties -- anyone copying information or having information copied on a hw, or any other violation of class policy, will receive an F in the class and will not be allowed to drop.
 They will be reported to their college dean.
 If you can prove non-cooperative copying took place, your grade may be restored, but you must prove it to the dean -- I don't want to be involved.

 ## Late Assignments
 You will have 2 late days during the whole summer session for late homeworks.
 You will also have 2 late days for Mini quizzes.
 You can use your late days however you wish to.